steven-buytaert/snippets/README.md

 * u-locks: some proof of concept code of micro locking a linked list and manipulating it with several mutator threads.
-Uses optimistic synchronization and atomic operations to achieve multi-threaded correctness.
-Single Makefile and single source file; just a proof of concept.
+Uses optimistic synchronization and gcc/clang builtin atomic operations to achieve multi-threaded correctness.
+Single Makefile and single source file;
+  just a proof of concept.
 There's more documentation in the u-locks.md file.